Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 - Strain into a coupe glass.

-So, even compared to some other classic cocktails dating back to the turn of the last century, the precise history of the Manhattan cocktail recipe is not super clear.
-It's very likely to have originated at New York's Manhattan Club around 1880.
-Beyond that, most of what we think we know is mythology. (source)
+Even compared to the muddied tales of some other classic cocktails dating back to the turn of the last century, the precise history of the Manhattan is not super clear.
+It’s very likely to have originated at New York’s Manhattan Club around 1880.
+Beyond that, most of what we think we know is mythology.
+(Personally, I’m just glad it exists.)

 More favorite whiskey cocktails